Job Description for Business Analysts

-BAs might have to come up with special matrices and creative ways to judge the progress of such projects.
-At the end of the day, the goal of the entire exercise is to ensure that the project is a success and BAs are the ones who help management track the progress of such projects.
+BAs might have to develop special matrices and creative ways to judge the progress of such projects.
+The goal of the entire exercise is to ensure that the project is a success, and BAs are the ones who help management track the progress of such tasks.

-A day in the life of a business analyst
+A Day in the Life of a Business Analyst

 Search other articles to learn more about business analyst careers: